Geeks-UI-Css-Framework/geeksui.github.io/CONTRIBUTING.md

 ## 📜 Code of Conduct

-By participating in this project, you agree to abide by our [Code of Conduct](https://github.com/Geeks-UI-Css-Framework/Geeks_UI/blob/main/CODE_OF_CONDUCT.md).
-Please read it before contributing.
+By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+Please read it before contributing to ensure a welcoming and inclusive environment for all community members.

 ## 🚀 Getting Started